JOHN MAC KAH

-The paintings below are available for purchase unless marked SOLD.
+The paintings below are available for purchase unless marked 'SOLD.'
 Click on each image for more information.

 John Mac Kah sees himself as part of the American tradition of landscape painting.
 His family heritage is grounded in the southeast.
-His great-grandfather was a cabinet maker who moved from Germany in 1842 to settle in Central Georgia.
-His grandfather, John S. Kah took up photography very early, listing it as his occupation in 1890 when he was a young man in Macon, Georgia.
-He established had his own commercial photography studios in old Cedar Key, Florida, later in Bradenton, Tampa, Jacksonville, Durham, NC, and in Vermont, moving seasonally.
+His great-grandfather was a cabinet maker who moved from Germany in 1842 to settle in central Georgia.
+His grandfather, John S. Kah, took up photography very early, listing it as his occupation in 1890 when he was a young man in Macon, Georgia.
+He established his own commercial photography studios in old Cedar Key, Florida, and later in Bradenton, Tampa, Jacksonville, Durham, NC, and in Vermont, moving seasonally.
 His work can be found in historic archives in North Carolina, Georgia and Florida.

-During art school, because the focus there was more on abstraction and modernist styles, he went his own way, researching and seeking out mentors who could give him training in use of traditional oils, though he does sometimes use acrylic and on occasion, alkyds for some applications.
-His skills are largely self-taught; though he did do a lot of drawing in art school.
+During art school, because the focus there was more on abstraction and modernist styles, he went his own way, researching and seeking out mentors who could give him training in use of traditional oils, though he does sometimes use acrylic, and on occasion, alkyds for some applications.
+His skills are largely self-taught, though he did do a lot of drawing in art school.
 He often paints on panel or linen, using traditional grounds, mediums and materials.

 He has a Bachelor of Fine Arts graduate degree from Ringling College of Art & Design in Sarasota, Florida and has had a freelance/private studio since 1984.
-His work is in private and corporate collections in the southeast, and internationally.
-He teaches from my studio and in nationally known schools including the Fine Arts League of the Carolinas, Penland School, John C. Campbell Folk School, and Arrowmont School.
+His work is in private and corporate collections in the southeast and internationally.
+He teaches from his studio and in nationally known schools including the Fine Arts League of the Carolinas, Penland School, John C. Campbell Folk School, and Arrowmont School.